-Golgappa in Delhi, Phuchka in West Bengal, Pani ke Bataashe in UP or Palki in Madhya Pradesh – the definitions/ingredients may differ, but at the heart of it, it is still one of the greatest snack foods ever.
+Golgappa from Delhi, Phuchka in West Bengal, Pani ke Bataashe in Uttar Pradesh or Palki in Madhya Pradesh – the definitions/ingredients may differ, but at the heart of it, it is still one of the greatest snack foods ever.

 So much so that its variations over the years have lent themselves to killer gourmet fusions, alcohol mixers and even some desserts!
 Here are some of the best gastronomic transformations of the kickass pani puri!